yt-project/yt/doc/source/analyzing/analysis_modules/light_ray_generator.rst

 region.
 To do this, you must first specify the size of the high resolution region when creating the `LightRay` using the ``high_res_box_size_fraction`` keyword.
-This will make sure that the calculation of the spacing of the segment datasets only takes into the high resolution region and not the full box size.
+This will make sure that the calculation of the spacing of the segment datasets only takes into account the high resolution region and not the full box size.
 Then, in the call to :func:`~yt.analysis_modules.cosmological_observation.light_ray.light_ray.LightRay.make_light_ray`, use the ``left_edge`` and ``right_edge`` keyword arguments to specify the